Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 Februari 2026 01.10.59 UTC
+- WIB: Kamis, 26 Februari 2026 02.52.57 UTC
-- WITA: Kamis, 26 Februari 2026 02.10.59 UTC
+- WITA: Kamis, 26 Februari 2026 03.52.57 UTC
-- WIT: Kamis, 26 Februari 2026 03.10.59 UTC
+- WIT: Kamis, 26 Februari 2026 04.52.57 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: motivational
+Kategori: technology